-STEP 8: Conclude the lesson by saying "HIV is a serious infection and it is communicable but it is also very difficult to catch.
-As long as we know how HIV is and is not transmitted, we can protect ourselves and be good friends, family members to people we know with HIV or AIDS.
+STEP 8: Conclude the lesson by saying, "HIV is a serious infection and it is communicable but it is also very difficult to catch.
+As long as we know how HIV is and is not transmitted, we can protect ourselves and be good friends and family members to people we know with HIV or AIDS.
+All people are at some risk of HIV and the only way to know for sure if someone has HIV is to get tested."
 (1 minute)